streamsniperrty/2025-BSPWM-Config/README.md

 We use a fork of picom in order to make sure the animations are working.
 Please follow the instructions on how to compile it on the GitHub page if on Debian/Ubuntu systems.

 If on Arch Linux, run `yay -S picom-ftlabs-git`

-## Script

-I'm currently working on an installation script, called ***Yume***.
-My goal is to create a terminal GUI that helps you install my entire setup flawlessly.
-Currently, only the bash script is setup, so you can use that if you'd like.
-Yume is intended for Arch based systems, such as Arch Linux and Manjaro.
-(Sorry Debian users!)